HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 module.exports = giveCompliment;
 ```

 Do not delete or modify that code.
-It is required for automatic of the exercise.
+It is required for automatic testing of the exercise.

 ### Exercise 1: You are amazing!